mileweb/docs-content-cdn/docs/portal/edge-configurations/deploying-property.md

 # Viewing a Property's Deployment History

-Below the **Actions** column on the Properties page, click the vertical ellipsis of the property whose deployment history you want to view, and then select **Deployment History**.
+In the **Actions** column on the Properties page, click the vertical ellipsis of the property whose deployment history you want to view, and then select **Deployment History**.
 The Deployment page appears, with a deployment history of the selected property.